November 17, 2024

 Instead of relying exclusively on CAISO to resolve seams issues, the entrance of Markets+ will lead to each market operator attempting to ensure “that its participants receive the fair value of trade at each applicable seam, including through seams agreements negotiated between these peer market operators, as is the practice today between adjacent organized markets in the Eastern Interconnection,” according to the alert.

-Trade across seams is also enhanced under Markets+ because it removes trade barriers and uses a flow-based dispatch, which will “facilitate greater reliability and economic benefits relative to today by enabling more transfers across the same transmission infrastructure, including across BA-to-BA and TSP-to-TSP seams,” according to the alert.
+Trade across seams also is enhanced under Markets+ because it removes trade barriers and uses a flow-based dispatch, which will “facilitate greater reliability and economic benefits relative to today by enabling more transfers across the same transmission infrastructure, including across BA-to-BA and TSP-to-TSP seams,” according to the alert.

 ‘Equitable and Efficient’

-In response to the issue alert, CAISO spokesperson Anne Gonzales told RTO Insider that the ISO remains focused on “implementing EDAM in a manner that best meets the needs of the region’s diverse interests.”
+In response to the issue alert, CAISO spokesperson Anne Gonzales told RTO Insider the ISO remains focused on “implementing EDAM in a manner that best meets the needs of the region’s diverse interests.”

 “We continue to work with our partners to advance the Western energy markets, including the equitable and efficient management of seams with neighboring areas — whether in organized markets or not — and to grow its footprint to deliver maximum reliability, economic and environmental benefits to customers West-wide,” Gonzales said.